Liver Failure

 What is liver failure?

-Liver failure is a life-threatening condition where the liver loses its ability to function.
+Liver failure is a life-threatening condition where the liver loses its ability to function properly.

-Causes include viral hepatitis, alcohol abuse, and medications.
+Causes include viral hepatitis, alcohol abuse, medications, toxins, and certain medical conditions.

 How is liver failure diagnosed?